-2) Questions regarding the firm and subcontractor (if used):

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- 2) Questions regarding the firm and subcontractor (if used): - a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided a customer reference list? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?